sisinflab/warprec/warprec/utils/config/README.md

 - Output results and recommendations
 - And much more!

 To make everything easier to digest, this documentation includes a Table of Contents for easy navigation.
-Each section includes examples to help you better understand how to configure WarpRec.
+Each section includes examples to help you understand how to configure WarpRec more effectively.

 ## 📚 Table of Contents
 - 📖 [Reader Configuration](#📖-reader-configuration)